nodejs/node/CONTRIBUTING.md

     Refs: http://eslint.org/docs/rules/space-in-parens.html
     Refs: https://github.com/nodejs/node/pull/3615
     ```
-    - It's it's not a fix, you should document the motivation for the change
+    - If its not a bug fix, document the motivation for the change.

 A good commit log can look something like this: